15 Monthly Home Maintenance Tasks to Keep Your House Running Smooth

 Lubricate Garage Door Mechanisms

-That grinding noise when the garage door opens isn’t normal, it’s wear and tear waiting to happen.
-Every month, take five minutes to check the springs, rollers, and tracks.
-Look for signs of rust or misalignment.
+That grinding noise when your garage door opens is a warning.
+Add this to your monthly home maintenance tasks: check springs, rollers, and tracks for rust or misalignment.

 Related Video: 25 Things Home Buyers Instantly Hate About Your House